 Join UW economist Dr. Anne Alexander, who's taken several classes of incoming University of Wyoming students to Iceland, on a 10-day journey across one of the most beautiful, wild, and stunning landscapes in the world.
 Go back in time to the settlement days of the Vikings and immerse yourself in the modern culture of Iceland.
-Revel in the cinematic landscape of this land of fire and ice, roaring waterfalls, towering mountains, vast glaciers, other-worldly lava fields, rumbling volcanoes, delicate fauna, and kind, hospitable, and generous people.
+Revel in the cinematic landscape of this land of fire and ice, roaring waterfalls, towering mountains, vast glaciers, otherworldly lava fields, rumbling volcanoes, delicate fauna, and kind, hospitable, and generous people.
+The first 16 travelers who make a non-refundable deposit will be accepted on this journey.